HIPAA Disaster Recovery

 With EMRSoap’s HIPAA Disaster Recovery Planning, you’ll have access to premium solutions that take your preparedness to a new level.
 EMRSoap consultants work with a variety of disaster recovery service offerings to find the most appropriate plan for your specific needs.
 This includes a broad range of redundancy, backup, and infrastructure continuity features that are found in both hardware and software product offerings.

-If your practice requires it, our technicians can be an integral part of your HIPAA disaster recovery plans.
-Our IT experts can respond to your emergency within one to four hours, including evenings, holidays, and weekends.
-With EMRSoap’s assistance, you can sure of your capacity to respond to technical problems.
+If your practice requires it, our technicians have the flexibility to be an integral part of your HIPAA disaster recovery plans.
+Our IT experts will respond to your emergency immediately, including evenings, holidays, and weekends.
+With EMRSoap’s assistance, you can be sure of your capacity to respond to technical problems.

 Contact us to get help setting up a HIPAA Disaster Recovery plan.